pramnora/python/frameworks/flask/README.md

 ## Introduction

-Flask, is a Python framework which allows one to build web pages.
+Flask, is a Python framework which allows one to very quickly and easily build/test/run web pages.

 -----